streamich/nmsg-rpc/README.md

  - Has no dependencies at ~350 lines of code.
  - See examples below for usage with `SockJS` and `socket.io`
  - Use [nmsg-rpc.js](./dist/nmsg-rpc.js) and [nmsg-rpc.min.js](./dist/nmsg-rpc.min.js) distributions that
- export this library as AMD or Node.js-compatible module and add a global variable `nmsg.rpc`.
+ export this library as AMD or Node.js-compatible module and adds a global variable `nmsg.rpc` in your browser.

 Can be used with any socket that implements bi-directional communication like: